Various Committees and Working Groups provide advice and input to Council and the high level operations of the AIOH.

-Committee Members: Ross Di Corleto, Alan Rogers and Yanel Lara.
+Committee Members: Kate Cole, Alan Rogers and Yanel Lara.

 Purpose: The role of the Risk, Audit, Finance, Quality (RAFQ) Committee is to assist the Council to fulfill governance requirements and oversee the AIOH responsibilities related to financial reporting, internal document and procedure management control systems, operating business and financial risk management system quality and audit functions.
 RAFQ provides an independent, informed and expert function to oversee, monitor and report to the Council on AIOH's exposure to various business risks.

 The work of the Committee is to fulfill the following objectives:

 Improve the credibility and objectivity of the accountability process and financial reporting to Council and the Membership;